netxms/netxms-doc/admin/appendix.rst

         - 4 - Critical
     - 01020304
     - Yes
-  * - StrictAlarmStatusFlow
-    - This parameter describes if alarm status flow should be strict (alarm can be terminated only after it was resolved).
-    - 0
-    - No
   * - SyncInterval
     - Interval in seconds between writing object changes to the database.
     - 60